 Balancing Choreography and Orchestration

 In some scenarios, it increases coupling, often accidentally and to a dangerous degree.
-Orchestration is a better choice for some situations, but is often bashed for introducing tight coupling.
-I will debunk some of these myths and show how orchestration can even reduce coupling in some situations and totally work in an asynchronous, message-driven fashion.
+Orchestration is a better choice for some situations but is often bashed for introducing tight coupling.
+Bernd will debunk some of these myths and show how orchestration can even reduce coupling in some situations and work in an asynchronous, message-driven fashion.

 - The pros and cons when considering choreography vs. orchestration

 - When to choose which one, and why.
 It is not about choosing the right approach.
 In real life, you need to balance both

 - A guidance on decision criteria, backed by examples collected in various real-life projects